neptunhiker/BL-Time-Tracking/README.md

 # Purpose

-This code is intended to create automatic time tracking pdfs out of excel based data
+This code is intended to create automatic time tracking pdfs out of excel based data.